-Life and AD&D benefits
+Life and AD&D insurance benefits

-- > What your life insurance benefit is. - ▶ How you can continue your coverage if you are disabled. - ➤ How to convert your life insurance to an individual policy if you lose coverage. - ➤ What your AD&D benefit is. - ▶ How to tell the Fund who should get these benefits if you die. - > Additional benefits under the life and AD&D benefit.
+- > What your life and AD&D insurance benefits are. - > How you can continue your coverage if you are disabled. - How to convert your life insurance to an individual policy if you lose coverage. - > What your AD&D benefit is. - > How to tell the Fund who should get these benefits if you die. - > Additional benefits under the life and AD&D benefit.